UyiAguebor/tech242-AWS-linux/Day-3/Scripting.md

 `./provision.sh` permission denied

 so we do
-`sudo cmod +x provision.sh` to give ourselves the execute permission for the file.
+`sudo chmod +x provision.sh` to give ourselves the execute permission for the file.

 if we want to make the process clearer we use